nathj07/c-pod/README.md

 configuration [file](/samples/c-pod.repo) that automatically points to the correct place.

-The repo names are of the form:
+The repo names are modeled on the CentOS mirror layout and are of the form:

     TYPE/$releasever